 At the Pirates of Nassau Museum you will get to see what types of weapons pirates used and how they were executed.
 You’ll also learn about some of the wildest and most beloved pirating legends, such as Blackbeard.
 The experience takes place on a replica of Blackbeard’s pirate ship, The Revenge, and includes a variety of attractions and activities, including skits that tell the story of piracy in the Bahamas.

 Edward Teach, more famously known as Blackbeard, is by far the most notorious pirate to have lived in the Bahamas.
 Blackbeard’s pirating career lasted about five years, and it is estimated that in that time he captured about 40 ships.
-He died at the hands of the Royal Navy captain Woodes Rogers in 1718, after taking five bullets and 20 cutlass wounds.
+He died at the hands of the Royal Navy’s Lieutenant Robert Maynard in 1718, after allegedly taking five bullets and 20 cutlass wounds.
 He was then decapitated and his head was displayed on the ship’s rigging.

 John Rackham, commonly known as Calico Jack, was a quartermaster for another pirate, known as Charles Vane.
 When one day Charles Vane failed to attack a French man-of-war, Calico Jack got so annoyed with this decision that he attempted mutiny against Charles Vane.
-Calico Jack met his end in 1720 when he was attacked by a pirate-hunter under the orders of Woodes Rogers – who by that time was Royal Governor of the Bahamas – and was arrested, sentenced and hung.
+Calico Jack met his end in 1720 when he was attacked by a pirate-hunter under the orders of the Royal Governor of the Bahamas, Woodes Rogers, and was arrested, sentenced and hung.

 Anne Bonny and Mary Read were two of the women to become famous for their pirating adventures during the Golden Age of Piracy.
 Both joined Calico Jack’s crew by dressing up and pretending to be men.
 They became known for their short tempers and were said to have been just as fierce as the men who fought beside them.